nobro/Domains2Ips/README.md

-# Domains to IPv4 IPs
+# Domains to IPv4 and IPV6 IPs

-Simple script that converts a list of domains/subdomains to DNS A Records (IPV4).
+There are 2 simple scripts that convert a list of domains/subdomains to DNS A Records (IPV4) and to DNS AAAA Records (IPV6).

 Uses socket to get IPs so it is subject to localy configured resolver.